rokath/trice/README.md

   - Optionally add [til.json](./til.json) as a (compressed) resource to your target image.
 One possibility is using [SRecord](http://srecord.sourceforge.net/download.html).
 Or simply provide a download link.
 - You can see *Trice* also as a kind of **data compression** what could be interesting for [IoT](https://en.wikipedia.org/wiki/Internet_of_things) things, especially [NB-IoT](https://en.wikipedia.org/wiki/Narrowband_IoT), where you have very low data rates.
 - Storing *Trice* messages in [FLASH memory](https://en.wikipedia.org/wiki/Flash_memory) for later log analysis saves memory because a typical `TRICE` occupies only about 8 bytes independently of the format string length.
-- Also it is possible to **encrypt** the *Trice* transfer packets to get a reasonable protection for many cases.
+- Also, it is possible to **encrypt** the *Trice* transfer packets to get a reasonable protection for many cases.
   - This way you can deliver firmware images with encrypted *Trice* output, only readable with the appropriate key and [til.json](./til.json).
   - XTEA is implemented as one option.
 - You can even translate the [til.json](./til.json) file in **different languages**, so changing a language is just changing the [til.json](./til.json) file without touching the target binary.